1. Home

 3. Choose All time for the Time range.

-4. Ensure both Cookies and other site data and Cached images and files are selected.
+4. Make sure both Cookies and other site data and Cached images and files are selected.

-6. See if you can install the add-on now.
+6. Check whether you can install the add-on now.

 Delete Chrome Browsing Data